kassko/data-mapper/Resources/doc/association.md

      */
     public function findByKeyboard($id)
     {
-        //Some stuff to find shops witch sale the keyboard from identity "$id".
+        //Some stuff to find shops witch sale the keyboard with identity "$id".
     }
 }
 ```